-In recognition of adoption/foster awareness month we’ve asked Anna Braasch, our Executive Director and adoptive momma to two, to share practical ways to have safe, connected relationships with your kids – regardless of how they joined your family.
+In recognition of Adoption Awareness month, we’ve asked Anna Braasch, our Executive Director and adoptive momma to two, to share practical ways to have safe and connected relationships with your kids – regardless of how they joined your family.

 The foundational principles of Connected Families breathe life into families formed through adoption.
 I’ve seen it in my own family.
 But the thing is….creating an environment of safety is vital for any family who has experienced stress.
 Isn’t that all of us?

-As we teach in the Connected Families Framework, the crucial concept “You are safe with me” is the starting place for our relationship with our kids.
-The other framework messages “You are loved no matter what”, “You are called and capable”, and “You are responsible” are all built on this foundation of safety.
+As we teach the Connected Families Framework, the crucial message, “You are SAFE with me” is the starting place for our relationship with our kids.
+The other framework messages “You are LOVED no matter what”, “You are CALLED and CAPABLE”, and “You are RESPONSIBLE for your actions” are all built on this foundation of safety.

-Kids who were adopted must know “You are safe with me.”
+Kids who were adopted must receive the message from their parents, “You are safe with me.”
 They must experience this safety in their families.
 Safety builds the confidence and security to trust and attach to their adoptive parents.

-Every parent benefits from the message so powerfully evident in adoption: before children are able to hear and accept they are loved, capable, and responsible – they must first believe they are SAFE.
+Every parent benefits from understanding the truth so powerfully evident in adoption: before children are able to hear and accept they are loved, capable, and responsible – they must first believe they are SAFE.

 True enough, but what does this look like when I’m trying to get my kids fed and out the door?

-Recovering from one particularly difficult and tension-filled encounter with my then 9-year-old son, I collapsed into prayer asking God to reveal to me what my son needed.
-I scratched a list during prayer, laid next to him in bed, and read it aloud to him.
+Recovering from one particularly difficult and tension-filled encounter with my then 9-year-old son, I collapsed into prayer, asking God to reveal to me what my son needed.
+I scratched a list during my personal prayer time.
+Later, as I lay next to him in bed, I read it aloud to him.
 This list remains.
 It is a reminder.
 A reference.
 A centering-point.
 A promise.

 Like a marriage vow, it is my covenant with him to be safe.

-- Child, I will daily seek the self-control to not discipline you with a knee-jerk emotional reaction.
+- Child, I will daily seek self-control to not discipline you with a knee-jerk emotional reaction.

 - Child, I will not talk with you about your misbehavior until I have calmed my heart, prayed, and asked God for wisdom – “God, what do you want us to learn through this situation?”
-Only then will I gently broach tough subjects.
+Only then will I gently bring up tough subjects.

 - Child, it is not my job to “fix” you.
 You are not my “project.”
-My sense of worth is not determined on whether or not you “turn out okay.”
-It is my job to be safe and to help you find and nurture your gifts and talents to serve God and serve others.
+My sense of worth is not determined by whether or not you “turn out okay.”
+It is my job to be safe and help you find and nurture your gifts and talents to serve God and others.

 - Child, I believe 1 John 4:18 that “There is no fear in love.
 But perfect love drives out fear.”
 I know that my love will never be perfect enough.
 But God’s love is.
 So I rest in God’s love.
 And I pray that someday you will be able to fully grasp and accept God’s love for you.

-- Child, when I mess up I will humbly apologize and ask forgiveness with complete sincerity.
-I will take ownership for my own messes.
+- Child, when I mess up, I will humbly apologize and ask for forgiveness with complete sincerity.
+I will take ownership of my own messes.

 - Child, I love you forever.